top of page

 Personal Bankruptcy

-Personal bankruptcy is a legal action that allows you to surrender your assets for the benefit of your creditors in exchange for the elimination of your debts.
-If you have substantial debts and neither debt consolidation nor a consumer proposal apply in your case, you can claim bankruptcy under the Bankruptcy and Insolvency Act.
+If your debts has become overwhelming and neither debt consolidation nor a consumer proposal applies in your case, you can claim bankruptcy under the Bankruptcy and Insolvency Act.

 How Does Declaring Bankruptcy Work?